Battle of Bud Bagsak: Battle

 Pershing made Languasan his first objective as a place for his artillery and to block any escape, sending Major George C. Shaw with Company M of the 8th Infantry and the 40th Company of Philippine Scouts.
 Pershing also sent Capt.
 George Charlton and his 51st Moros to attack Matunkup while Capt.
 Taylor Nichols' Philippine Scouts attacked Puyacabao.
 By 12:20 PM, Matunkup was in American hands, and earned 2nd Lt.
 Louis Mosher a Medal of Honor.
 Puyacabao fell by 12:30 PM.
-That ended the first day of fighting, 11 June.
+That ended the first day of fighting, June 11.

-Early on the morning of 12 June, the American artillery fired on Puhagan while marksmen fired on its interior, killing Datu Amil.
+Early on the morning of June 12, the American artillery fired on Puhagan while marksmen fired on its interior, killing Datu Amil.
 Pershing then ordered Capt.
 Patrick Moylan to attack Bunga with the 24th and 31st Scouts, taking it by 1:30 PM.
-Pershing, James Lawton Collins, and a ten-man escort scouted Bagsak, which convinced Pershing to bring up his artillery on 14 June and attack from the south.
+Pershing, James Lawton Collins, and a ten-man escort scouted Bagsak, which convinced Pershing to bring up his artillery on June 14 and attack from the south.

-The attack began in Sunday morning fog, 15 June, with mountain howitzers and Charlton's Moros advancing at 9 AM.
+The attack began in Sunday morning fog, June 15, with mountain howitzers and Charlton's Moros advancing at 9 AM.
 When the assault stalled, Pershing joined other American officers in the forefront of danger, helping stop a Moro counterattack.
 The final assault on the cotta occurred at 5 PM and Bagsak was captured after three and a half hours.

 Aftermath

+The Battle of Bud Bagsak was the last major battle of the Moro Rebellion, and as a result is widely considered as marking the end of the rebellion, and the Philippine–American War by extension.
+Several smaller skirmishes between Moro bands and Philippine Constabulary forces occurred in the following months, with the last of these clashes taking place in Talipao in October 1913.
 General Pershing in a letter to his wife, wrote: "The fighting was the fiercest I have ever seen.
 They are absolutely fearless, and once committed to combat they count death as a mere incident."

+Pershing was relieved of his post as governor of Moro Province in December 1913 by Philippine Governor-General Francis Burton Harrison and replaced by Frank Carpenter, a civilian official.
+Carpenter initiated negotiations with Sultan Jamalul Kiram II of the defeated Sultanate of Sulu, which concluded with the Sultanate's dissolution in March 1915, giving the United States complete, uncontested control over the entire Philippine archipelago.